wp-plugins/noaa-weather/readme.txt

 The NOAA Weather widget will show the current weather and weather icons for any locale in the United States (including the commonwealths & territories) that NOAA reports on.
 It will automatically add the necessary information into the WordPress cron to update every 30 minutes.

-Please remember to come back and Rate this plugin as well as report the Compatability of this plugin.
+Please remember to come back and Rate this plugin as well as report the compatibility of this plugin.
 If you have any questions, problems or suggestions please don't hesitate to email me at tberneman@gmail.com and I will respond quickly.

 To find your code go to this link http://www.weather.gov/xml/current_obs/ and find your state or location in the dropdown list and click the "Find" button.
 On the next screen find your 'Observation Location' and the code you need is in parenthesis after the location name.